fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 #### 8.6: Adding a book

-Implement mutation *addBook*, which can be used like this:
+Implement mutation <code>addBook</code>, which can be used like this:

 ```js
 mutation {